fastapi/fastapi/docs/en/docs/contributing.md

 Now you can translate it all and see how it looks as you save the file.

+/// warning

+Don't translate:

+* The `release-notes.md`
+* Files under `reference/`

+The release notes are updated very frequently and don't have a lot of information that would be useful translated.

+The [Reference](reference/index.md){.internal-link target=_blank} has very small text snippets in English, but the main content is included from the source files, with their internal documentation in English.
+So, it doesn't make much sense to translate only small introductory sections, while the main content can't be translated.

+///

 #### New Language

 Let's say that you want to add translations for a language that is not yet translated, not even some pages.